Blog: On Focus: Product Engineering

 drive-bysin a manner that is still customer service oriented yet doesn't pull you away from something else more important at the moment

-change is constant in all of our lives, yet be ruthlessly focused on the big picture.
-When you can minimize distractions, work in an interdependent way, and lead and participate with empathy and compassion great things can happen.
+change is constantin all of our lives, yet be ruthlessly focused on the big picture.
+When you can minimize distractions, yet work in an interdependent way, and lead and participate with compassion—great things can happen.

 Lastly, recharge; enjoy the ride and celebrate the small-to-big milestones.
-It's good—needed!—to kickback and enjoy the fruits of your and your team's hardwork with some distractions so you're ready-to-go for the next go-around.
+It's good—needed!—to kickback and enjoy the fruits of your and your teammates' hardwork with some distractions so you're ready-to-go for the next go-around.

 I operate from a place of compassion, possibility and imagination.
 My work and efforts share a common goal: create a better, sustainable and equitable world by building inclusive communities, products & experiences.